-This Micro-Certificate provides students with an overview of composites and their application across a spectrum of industries.
+This micro-certificate provides students with an overview of composites and their application across a spectrum of indusb BASEC • BASAM • AA-DTA • AS-T • AVA • DTA/MRP • A.Ed. • AAS • AAS-T • CERTIFICATES & MICRO-CERTIFICATES tries.
 Instruction covers materials commonly used in composite manufacturing processes such as hand lay-up, filament winding, compression molding, resin-transfer molding, and pultrusion.
 The fundamentals of fiberglass reinforced plastics with emphasis on chemical safety applicable to poly and vinyl-ester resins, solvents, and epoxies are taught.
 Students will receive hands-on training in use of molds, gel coats, release agents, resins, cosmetic color matching, and reinforcing materials in hand layup and vacuum infusion, and structural repair.
 Industryappropriate shop safety standards and correct use of Personal Protection Equipment is also covered.
 A certificate is awarded to students who complete the following courses with a 2.0 grade point average (GPA) and a minimum letter grade of C- or above in all required courses.